canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 ### Update default `admin` profile to prevent its deletion

-In Charmed Kubeflow 1.6 a special default profile named `admin` is created at deployment time.
-When upgrading to 1.7 this default profile needs to be updated in order to prevent its deletion.
+In Charmed Kubeflow 1.6 a special default profile named `admin` is created by default at deployment time.
+When upgrading to 1.7 this default profile needs to be edited in order to prevent its deletion.

-Follow the folowing steps prior to upgrade to preserved default `admin` profile.
+Follow these steps prior to upgrade to preserve default `admin` profile: